olohmann/azure-hands-on-labs/labs/07_iac/iac.md

         "uniqueStorageName":"[concat(parameters('name'), uniqueString(subscription().subscriptionId))]"
     },
     ```
-    This way, we do not simple call our storage account "`storage<some unique string>`" like before, but instead have the `name` parameter in front, so that we can have something meaningful in the storage account name.
+    This way, we do not simply call our storage account `storage<some unique string>` like before, but instead have the `name` parameter in front, so that we can have something meaningful in the storage account name.

 1. Finally, we still need to use our new variable in the actual resource.
 Locate the line `"name": "[parameters('StorageAccounts_<some name>_name')]",` and change it to: